 Related Reading: Fashion 101: Proportions – How to Achieve the Appearance of a Well Proportioned Body

 3. Start With a Capsule Wardrobe

-I’m sure you have heard this advice a million times but if you are just beginning thinking about style I absolutely think a capsule wardrobe is a must.
+I’m sure you have heard this advice a million times but if you are just beginning thinking about style I absolutely think Custom wardrobes are a must.
 Of course you can expand on this idea once you get comfortable, but start with a small grouping of versatile, well-fitting items that you can mix and match and you will be amazed at how many outfits you have.

 4. Buy Clothes That Fit You Well Regardless of Their Size